Women splashing at pool party

 Quiet the inner chatter & trust yourself

-You know you’re an over-thinker — you’re always wondering if the worst thing might happen or if people know you don’t actually have it all together.
-You can’t get rid of that chest tightness gnawing at you when you wake up and even though you’re doing all the “right” things, you feel restless.
-You’ve started to avoid doing things that make you feel anxious — maybe it’s making new friends, leaving your job, going to a new place — so your life has started to feel smaller.
+You’ve started to avoid doing things that make you feel anxious — maybe it’s making new friends, leaving your job, going to a new place — so your world gradually starts to shrink…often without you realizing it at first..
 Or maybe you don’t avoid these things at all but you’re crawling out of your skin while you’re there and spiral over everything you said after you leave.

 You’re tired of feeling like you can’t get out of your head.